Board of Directors 2023-24:

-Graham teaches meteorology at Lakehead University, Thunder Bay.
+Graham teaches meteorology and climate related courses at Lakehead University, Thunder Bay.
 He does research and writing for several publications about weather, climate and energy issues.
 He often speaks about these issues in elementary and high schools, church groups and service clubs.
-He has made formal presentations at professional and academic conferences, and he presented the keynote address, Trends in Temperature and Precipitation in Northern Ontario during the 20TH Century: Implications for Regional Management (Quetico Centre, Dec.
-2004).
-Graham is a member of CUSP and a member of the Social Responsibility Committee at the Bay Credit Union.
+He has made formal presentations at professional and academic conferences, and he recently presented the keynote address, Northwestern Ontario Climate: What is Changing at the annual Kenora District Municipal Association Conference (Sioux Lookout, January 31, 2020).
+Graham is also a member of CUSP - Citizens United for a Sustainable Planet.

 Susan Grinstead (secretary)

 Susan Grinstead was born and raised in Thunder Bay.
 Susan has been employed by the Lakehead Public Schools as an Educational Assistant for over 30 years.
 Her background education is geography and special education.
 She is one of the charter members of Environment North and is still active with them today.
 She is also an active member of Foresters, Nu-Vision Ministry, Suzuki Foundation, New Democratic Party and Ontario Secondary School Teachers’ Federation.
 Her home is heated with a solarium addition and has been a host to EcoSuperior’s Renewable Energy Tour on several occasions.
 Her hobbies include: sewing, gardening, and writing.
 She is co- owner with her sister in a small card business called Horse and Dragon.
 Her passion is any solar technology.